babaissarkar/WISh/README.md

     * subtag **[filter]**: Only units satisfying the condition can pickup this `[object]`.
 * **TYPE**: Optional macro argument specifying the type of the equipment.
 An unit can only have one item of each type at a time.
 Please note `TYPE` can be any 4 values: `weapon` (default if not specified), `armor`, `trinket`, `amulet`.
 We have _no further plans_ on expanding the `TYPE=` value list.
 * **TAKE_IT_STRING** and **LEAVE_IT_STRING**: Optional macro arguments that specify the caption text to be shown on the `Equip` and `Leave` buttons.
 Default values are (obviously) `Equip` and `Leave`.
+* **CONSUMABLE**: Optional boolean macro argument `(yes|no)`.
+If set, the item can be used/equipped only once and are used up upon equip.
+These items can be stored however.

 # Inventory
 Accessible via **Right click on unit > Inventory** if the unit has an item equipped.